ImedBousakhria/ImedBousakhria/README.md

 ### Hi there, I'm Imed Bousakhria
-- 🚀 Computer science student and enthusiastic about Data Science, Machine Learning, and Artificial Intelligence
+- 🚀 Computer science student and enthusiastic about Data Science, Machine Learning, and Artificial Intelligence.
 - 🔎 I’m looking to collaborate on web development and data science projects .
 - 📫 How to reach me: i_bousakhria@estin.dz